Cosmetics Legal & Compliance

 Definition of Cosmetic

 Cosmeceutical” and “nutraceutical” are industry names for products that present hybrid qualities—for example, a cosmetic or a dietary supplement with therapeutic properties.
+However, the FDA does not regulate a product as a cosmeceutical or nutraceutical, per se.
+Typically, we counsel clients to distinguish whether their product will be regulated as a:

 - Cosmetic